corporalcat/HTB-writeups/Passage/index.md

 Setup a listener and got the shell.
 ![](bashrevshell.png)

-Next, the exploit script also have a function called "extract_crdentials".
+Next, the exploit script also have a function called "extract_credentials".
 It goes to a file which contains the user object encoded in base64.
 The function decoded and gives us the hashes of the users password.
 ![](hashes.png)

 I go to https://crackstation.net/ to crack the hashes and got 2 potential passwords.